Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 ---
-title: 'Enneagram Type 3: The Achiever'
+title: 'Enneagram Type 3: "The Achiever"'
 description: "Uncover the Achiever or Performer's drive for success and recognition.
 Learn how Threes excel in goals and adapt to expectations."
 author: 'DJ Wayne'
 date: '2023-02-18'